I meet so many brilliant women who run their own businesses, are skilled and talented, and get so many things right.

 4. Check out the web designer's portfolio

 Once you have a shortlist of designers to check out, visit their websites and take a look through their whole portfolio.
 Make sure to click on the websites themselves so you can get the true experience.

 Read all the testimonials, reviews and case studies on the web designer's site to see what people say about working with them.
 Also check out their profile on Google My Business and see the reviews people leave there.

 6. Book a discovery call with the website designer

 Once you find someone you like the look of, book a discovery call with them.
 These should be free and no obligation to you.
-This is the best way to suss out whether you gel with the designer and see if you're a good fit.
+This is the best way to see if you're a good fit.
 Do you connect with them?
 Or do they bamboozle you with technical jargon?
-Make sure you'll feel comfortable asking them 'silly questions' when you're working together so you feel calm, organised and in control of your website.
+Make sure you'll feel comfortable asking 'silly questions' so that when you're working together you'll feel calm, organised and in control of your website.

 7. Trust your gut